Semi-Dirac and Weyl Fermions in Transition Metal Oxides

-for the second-neighbor bonds, and the elements that are not listed here are zero up to second-neighbor bonds.
+for second-neighbor bonds, and those not listed here are zero up to second-neighbor bonds.
 When the hopping integral depends explicitly on the sublattice A and B, we use $\{a',b',c' \}$ for sublattice B. Further-neighbor hopping integrals could be considered, but including these terms does not alter our discussion.

+In the undistorted perovskite structure, many hopping integrals disappear reflecting the symmetry (positive and negative sign of the $t_{2g}$ orbitals).
+Among such hopping integrals, non-zero value of $t_{101}^{ac}$ and symmetry related hopping as well as finite spin-orbit coupling are found to lift the band degeneracy of the nodal lines along the P-N direction, creating the semi-Dirac dispersion at the P point and Dirac dispersions at the N point.

+In addition to the hopping integrals, crystal field splitting can exists between orbitals $a$, $b$, and $c$.
+Such a splitting can be described by the following Hamiltonian